BattletechModders/LootMagnet/README.md

 To simulate that negotiation process, this mod modifies your salvage choices based upon your MSRB rating and your faction allegiance.
 The vanilla experience becomes the default for low MSRB and faction contracts.
 As your MSRB or faction allegiance increases, your employer will be more willing to negotiate bundles of equipment of equivalent value.
 At the highest levels, you'll find all similar equipment bundled together as a single salvage pick.

+:warning: This mod requires [Custom Components](https://github.com/denadan/customcomponents/).
+Most mod packs include this mod.
+If yours does not, or you are installing this mod independently, you need to download the most recent [Mech Engineer](https://github.com/battletechmodders/mechengineer) and copy CustomComponents.dll into the Mods/LootMagnet directory.
+After doing so, remove the following line from the `Mods/LootMagnet/mod.json`:

+`    "DependsOn" : [ "CustomComponents" ],`

 ### Attributions

 Thanks to gnivler, who contributed several key quality of life improvements.
 Your help is appreciated!

+Thanks for haree78 who contributed blacklist-by-tags for components.

 ## Salvage Rollup